 There’s plenty of family fun to be found beyond the main street, in the newly-revived sports complexes, heated pool and heritage-listed Canterbury Park – one of the prettiest in Bendigo.

 View a local football or cricket match from the William Vahland-designed grandstand and check out the brand new million-dollar clubrooms beside.
-In 2018 Eaglehawk will launch the region’s biggest play space.
+Eaglehawk has one of the region’s biggest play spaces.
 This $1.3 million City of Greater Bendigo project is custom designed to cater for children from babies to teens beside the picturesque Lake Neangar.
 It gives a creative nod to Banjo Patterson’s iconic character Mulga Bill of Eaglehawk.

 Once you’ve looped the lake, venture next door to walk Lake Tom Thumb, surrounded by native flora and home to many waterbirds.
 If you’re visiting in March don’t miss the annual Eaglehawk Dahlia and Arts Festival, which is a true celebration of culture, heritage and community.
 Think art and craft exhibitions, family entertainment, floral displays, sidewalk astronomy, relay races and one almighty march down the main street for a much-loved procession.